Fred Kluckhohn

-Fredrick Richard Kluckhorn (November 21, 1891 - November 3, 1968) was an American college football player and coach.
+Fredrick Richard Kluckhorn (November 21, 1891 – November 3, 1968) was an American college football and college basketball and coach.
 He served as the head football coach at North-Western College—now known as North Central College—in Naperville, Illinois from 1917 to 1919, compiling a record of 13–6–1.
+Kluckhorn was also the head basketball coach at North-Western College from 1917 to 1920, tallying a mark of 22–19 in three seasons.